GSA/open-gsa-redesign/_apidocs/entity-api.md

 Click to view Sample Request Header <a href="v1/Header_EM.png">Sample Request Header</a><br>

-Download link with the token: Extract File will be available for download with POST url: https://api.sam.gov/entity-information/v2/download-entities?token=<value> in some time.
+Download link with the token: Extract File will be available for download with POST url: https://api.sam.gov/entity-information/v2/download-entities?token=< value > in some time.
 If you have provided an email id, you will get a notification email once file is ready for download.
 Requests for Larger Set of Data may take longer time to process.<br>